ALICE VACHSS

 NYPD Office of the Chief of Detectives, Sex Crimes Investigators' Seminars

-New York State Conference on Child Abuse/Cornell U
+New York State Conference on Child Abuse/Cornell University

 New York State Assembly Republican Task Force on Sexual Assault

-New York State Senate Committee on Codes & Committee on the Judiciary
+New York State Senate Committee on Codes and Committee on the Judiciary

 New York University Post Graduate Hospitals Alumni Association